 \subsection{Evaluation Metrics}

 We used the TrackEval framework \cite{luiten2021hota}, which provides a comprehensive set of metrics for MOT evaluation.
-Specifically, we reported performance using higher-order tracking accuracy (HOTA), MOT accuracy (MOTA), identification F1 score (IDF1), identity switches (IDsw), fragmentations (Frag), and association accuracy (AssA).
+Specifically, we reported performance using higher-order tracking accuracy (HOTA), MOT accuracy (MOTA), association accuracy (AssA), identification F1 score (IDF1), identification precision (IDP), identity switches (IDsw), and fragmentations (Frag).
 HOTA provides a balanced assessment by jointly capturing detection, association, and localization quality, thereby offering a holistic measure of MOT performance.
 MOTA primarily reflects detection performance as it aggregates false positives, false negatives, and identity switches.
+AssA quantifies a tracker's ability to maintain identity consistency across frames, which is vital for applications such as crop yield estimation.
 IDF1 emphasizes identity preservation by measuring the consistency of correctly identified detections over time.
+IDP measures the accuracy of positive identifications made by system.
 IDsw quantifies errors in identity assignment, whereas Frag measures interruptions in continuous trajectories.
-AssA quantifies a tracker's ability to maintain identity consistency across frames, which is vital for applications such as crop yield estimation.
 Collectively, these metrics provide a detailed evaluation of CropTrack's ability to track and re-identify crop instances over time.